avestura/NetworkLab/docs/source/RoutingAlgorithms/OSPF.rst

 ^^^^^^^^^^^^^^^^^^^
 .. note:: Becuase configuration of the interfaces and VPCs IPs are similar to the previous projects,
           I simply just write the routing codes.

+.. warning:: The area number of the backbone area should be lower than others,
+             it won't work otherwise.
+In this project it is area 0.

 -------------------------
 Routers config